HolyBlackCat/rcoro/README.md

 Header-only.
 Just clone, add `include/` to the include path, and `#include <rcoro.hpp>`.

-Supported compilers are: GCC 10+, Clang 13+, and latest MSVC.
+Supported compilers are: GCC 10+, Clang 13+, and the latest MSVC.
 Clang and GCC are recommended, since they're better at optimizing away the coroutine internals, with GCC being slightly behind.

 Must use C++20 or newer.
 MSVC users must use [`/Zc:preprocessor`](https://learn.microsoft.com/en-US/cpp/build/reference/zc-preprocessor?view=msvc-170).

 [`macro_sequence_for`](https://github.com/HolyBlackCat/macro_sequence_for) is a dependency.
 It's also header-only, clone it as well and add `macro_sequence_for/include/` to the include path.

+### Using debugger

+Line number information is lost in macro expansion, so debuggers are unable to place breakpoints in coroutines, nor step in them line by line.
+This can be temporarily fixed by expanding the `RCORO(...)` macro (easiest to do with VSCode+Clangd, position the cursor on `RCORO` and hit <kbd>Shift</kbd><kbd>Enter</kbd>->`Expand macro`).

+### Debug info

+Coroutines can be printed with `<<` to `std::ostream` to see the variable values and the current yield point.

+Also print `rcoro::debug_info<decltype(c)>` to get complete information about the coroutine type.

 ## Introduction